OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/hdinsight/hdinsight-apache-spark-ipython-notebook-machine-learning.md

         LabeledDocument = Row("BuildingID", "SystemInfo", "label")

-        # Define a function that parses the raw CSV file and returns an object of type LabeledDocument
+        # Define a function that parses hello raw CSV file and returns an object of type LabeledDocument

         def parseDocument(line):
             values = [str(x) for x in line.split(',')]